ascott1/ethical-web-dev/preface.md

 For our purposes we will be doing our best to determine a normative set of standards of ethics as applied to web development and then take an applied approach.
 Within normative ethical theory there is the idea of Consequentialism, which argues that the ethical value of an action is based on the result of the action.
 In short, the consequences of doing something become the standard of right or wrong.

 One form of Consequentialism, called Utilitarianism, states that an action is right if it leads to the most happiness, or well-being, for the greatest number of people.
+This utilitarian approach is the framework I’ve chosen to use as we explore the ethics of web development.

 Whew!
 We fell down a deep dark hole of philosophical terminology, but I think it all boils down to this:

-**Make choices that have the most positive effect for the largest number of people possible.**
+**Make choices that have the most positive effect for the largest number of people.**

 ### Professional Ethics

 Many professions have a standard expectation of behavior.
 These may be legally mandated or a social norm, but often take the form of a code of ethics that details conventions, standards, and expectations of those who practice the profession.
 The idea of a professional code ethics can be traced back to the Hippocratic Oath, an oath taken by medical professionals first written during the fifth century BC.
-Today, medical schools continue to administer the Hippocratic Oath or other similar professional oath.
+Today, medical schools continue to administer the Hippocratic or similar professional oath.

 ![A fragment of the Hippocratic Oath from the 3rd-century](img/Hippocratic_oath.jpg)